Optical23/ConcertTracker/README.md

 module.exports = keySecret;

 The .gitignore file will make sure you only save that locally for when the repo is launched publicly the key or past key for authentication wont be saved.

+To start the application to test if everything is working properly, have your command prompt at the root and run "npm run start:dev"